 Could You Be Entitled to File an Anti-Terrorism Lawsuit?

-If you or a loved one was seriously injured or killed as a result of Iranian-sponsored terrorism due to violations of U.S. Counter-Terrorism Sanctions by certain global banks, you may benefit from filing a U.S. Anti-Terrorism Act Lawsuit.
+If you or a loved one was seriously injured or killed in Iraq or Afghanistan as a result of Iranian-sponsored terrorism due to violations of U.S. Counter-Terrorism Sanctions by certain global banks, you may benefit from filing a U.S. Anti-Terrorism Act Lawsuit.
 According to 18 U.S. Code § 2333, you could potentially be entitled to recover threefold the damages you sustained, as well as the costs associated with the anti-terrorism lawsuit itself, including attorney’s fees.
 It is time to stand up and hold those responsible for the deaths and injuries of American soldiers and citizen contractors accountable.
 Having an experienced Anti-Terrorism Act Lawyer by your side can be of significant benefit as you navigate your way through an Anti-Terrorism Act Lawsuit.